Florida's 8th congressional district: 2022 election

+2024 election

 Historical district boundaries

 From 1993 through 2012, the district was based inland within central Florida.
 It took in parts of Orange County (including Walt Disney World and most of Orlando), Lake County, Marion County and Osceola County.

 In 2012, effective January 2013, the 8th district was reassigned to the Atlantic coast, with Brevard County and Indian River County, plus the east end of Orange County and Orlando.
 It is geographically the successor to the old 15th district.